Caption: Violet (left) and Jessie (right) keeping fit together

 “I did not know I could build friendships here at the void deck.
 This came as a pleasant surprise.
 The residents are all so warm and helpful.
 We used to be strangers.
 Now, we are good friends!
 The TOUCH staff are also supportive,” said Violet smiling.

 “I was amazed to learn more about my mother through the residents.
 They knew her well!
 I was curious and wondered what kind of life my mother led,” added Violet.

 Caption: Residents in an Ang Mo Kio precinct bonding over a CEP activity at a void deck

-Violet also exercises with her neighbour and new found best friend, Mdm Jessie Yeo, 62, at the Ang Mo Kio-Bishan Park.
+Violet also exercises with her neighbour and new found best friend, Ms Jessie Teo, at the Ang Mo Kio-Bishan Park.
 Violet feels fitter now.
 Her diabetes and cholesterol levels have gone down.
 She does not feel breathless when climbing stairs and is able to walk longer distances.

 “I feel happier too.
 I enjoy going to the market every day.
 Strangers would come and sit beside me, and chat about relationship and financial issues.
 As I am aware of what TOUCH does, I am always keeping a look out for needy seniors,” said Violet.

 Once, Violet came to know an elderly resident who faced caregiver stress and alerted TOUCH.
 She also reached out to a senior working at a fast food joint who was depressed.
 In both cases, TOUCH roped in befrienders to support these seniors.

 Recently, Violet, together with some eight residents, started their diabetes awareness training sessions by TOUCH’s diabetes nurse educator.
 “As someone with diabetes I am glad I can be a health ambassador, and encourage others to take care of themselves and care for one another,” said Violet.